• Customer rating: 4,8

 Autor: Rolf van Zanten Date: 17 January 2025 Update: 17 January 2025 Reading time: 4 min

-In March 2020, the Federal Reserve announced it would lower the interest rate from 1% to between 0% and 0.2% to stimulate the U.S. economy.
-This rate, set by the Fed, is used by banks when lending money to each other.
-The impact of this low interest rate trickles down to the rates applied to credit card spending, savings accounts, and mortgages.
+The rates dropped from 1 percent to about 0 to 0.2 percent, aiming to stimulate the American economy.
+This interest rate, set by the FED, is the rate banks use when lending to each other.
+The effect of this low rate trickles down to interest rates on credit card spending, savings accounts, and mortgages.

-Disclaimer: The Silver Mountain does not provide investment advice, and this article should not be considered as such.
+Disclaimer: The Silver Mountain does not provide investment advice and this article should not be considered as such.
 Past performance is no guarantee of future results.